abagames/crisp-game-lib/README.md

 # crisp-game-lib

-Develop game within one hour.
+Develop one game within one hour.

 ## Demo